 The shrimp with the flavor of the charcoal grill, a little charred and a little smoky, will make an amazing dinner you will want to repeat every week.
 Combine it with some grilled veggies like corn, peppers, squash or zucchini.

 I got two kinds of local shrimp.
 Key West shrimp, it had a sweet flavor to it, and shrimp from the Gulf of North Florida.

-- Wash the shrimp thoroughly.
+- Wash the shrimp thoroughly and pat with some towel paper to dry.
 If you prefer, you can butterfly it, to do that, make a cut along the back.
 Butterflying shrimp helps them cook more evenly and offers a pretty presentation.

 - Let the shrimp marinate for at least an hour, ideally overnight to absorb all the flavors.

 - When you're ready to grill your shrimps, light your grill and set it for searing at medium heat, at about 350-400 degrees Fahrenheit.

 - Grill the shrimp about 4-5 min per side.
 Flipping once.
 You know the shrimp is done when it slightly starts curling, don’t cook them until they have curled up all around, just watch the slight curl of the tail, the nice pink color and take them off and sprinkle with lemon juice.
 You don’t want to cook them until they are all closed off and round because they would be overcooked!

 If you try this, let me know how it goes!

 It is my hope that with the FOGO Life videos I inspire you to grill more, during the week and during the weekend!
 To inspire you and help you get creative and know that you can do anything on the grill!Do you get as much weekday grilling as you’d love to?